asparks1987/UISP-NOC/README.md

 A self-hosted, zero-friction Network Operations Center for Ubiquiti UISP deployments.
 UISP NOC polls your UISP controller every few seconds, persists short-term history in SQLite, sounds a siren for unacknowledged outages, and can push offline/online, flapping, and latency alerts through an embedded Gotify server.
 Caddy is bundled to front the app with HTTPS and to expose the optional Gotify UI on its own hostname.

+**New:** Pair the stack with the native Android companion app to keep on-call techs glued to the most critical telemetry.
+The wrapper ships inside this repository, caches single sign-on credentials, relays the in-browser siren through the handset, and keeps vibration/push alerts flowing even when the device screen is off.
+No PWA gymnastics, no custom MDM work—just a branded launcher that boots straight into your UISP NOC.

 ---

 ## Why UISP NOC?